 Either disable the refresh interval (default = 1 sec), or set a long duration for the refresh interval to avoid creating multiple small segments:

-Set replicas to 0 to prevent duplicate construction of graphs in both primary and replica shards.
+to prevent duplicate construction of graphs in both primary and replica shards.
 When you enable replicas after indexing finishes, the serialized graphs are directly copied.
-If you have no replicas, losing nodes might cause data loss, so it’s important that the data lives elsewhere so this initial load can be retried in case of an issue.
+If you have no replicas, losing nodes might cause data loss, so it’s important that the data lives elsewhere so this initial load can be retried in case of an issue. -

 If the hardware you choose has multiple cores, you can allow multiple threads in graph construction by speeding up the indexing process.
 Determine the number of threads to allot with the knn.algo_param.index_thread_qty setting.